quianalytics/WarRoom-Frontend/PLAN.md

   drives per-pick countdown and expiration.
 - `DraftSpeed` presets (`lib/features/draft/logic/draft_speed.dart`) define CPU and user clock durations and think windows.
+- Speed preset is configurable before starting and can be changed mid-draft via the speed icon in the draft app bar.

 ## CPU Drafting and Trades
 - `CpuDraftStrategy` (`lib/features/draft/logic/cpu_strategy.dart`) uses rank and